cysouw/graphicalgrammar/text/usa.md

 diagrams [@bartlett1899]

-## Smith (1901) *Longman's English grammar*
+## Salmon (1901) *Longman's English grammar*

 David Salmon originally wrote *School grammar* [@salmon1890], which was reissued as *Longman's school grammar* (1891).
 This grammar does not contain any graphical analysis of sentences

 George J. Smith revised the book as *Longman's English grammar*, though most of the text still is Salmon's original.
-However, Smith added the graphical analysis [@salmon1901: 266-271]
+However, Smith (or somebody) added the graphical analysis [@salmon1901: 266-271]

 In 1988 a completely different grammar appeared under the name *Longman English grammar* by L.G.
 Alexander.
 No graphical analysis.